Sneakyhydra/SneakDex/services/indexer/README.md

 **GET /health**

-Returns the health status of the crawler service.
+Returns the health status of the indexer service.

 ```bash
 curl http://localhost:8080/health